Skip to Content

 • Neuter/spay

-The German Shepherd Dog is naturally a high-energy dog, and the presence of ADHD can make life difficult for both the owner and the dog.
+The German Shepherd is naturally a high-energy dog, and ADHD can make life difficult for both the owner and the dog.

-Hyperactive German Shepherds may be uncontrollable during walks, manifest excessive leash-pulling, become overly excited when removing the leash or returning home, and be difficult to engage in obedience training.
+Hyperactive German Shepherds may be uncontrollable during walks, manifest excessive leash-pulling, become overly excited when removing the leash or returning home, and be challenging to engage in obedience training.

 Also, ADHD has been explained as self-stimulation, which means that the triggers cause the dog to “invent” ways to stay active.